 Now, when most people think of healthy alcoholic drinks, red wine is the first that comes to mind.
 Conversely, most wouldn’t equate beer with a healthy diet.
 The first thing that probably comes to mind is the dreaded “beer belly.”

 But guess what?
 That may not be entirely true.
-In fact, here are some of the healthiest beers that can be enjoyed as part of an overall healthy lifestyle—without leading to the beer belly.
+In fact, here are the healthiest beers that can be enjoyed as part of a healthy lifestyle—without leading to the beer belly.
 Bottoms up!

 The Healthiest Beers to Drink